pnnl/GenrAItOR/paper/paper.md

 # Summary

-We present software to fine-tune Llama 3, a large language model (LLM), using Retrieval Augmented Fine-Tuning (RAFT) on proteomics-related literature.
-The software, organized as a command-line interface (CLI), simplifies the fine-tuning process.
-The resulting model answers biomolecule-related queries, leveraging biological context (e.g., reaction pathways or protein functions).
+We present software to fine-tune Llama 3 using Retrieval Augmented Fine-Tuning (RAFT) on proteomics literature.
+The package includes a command-line interface (CLI) that simplifies the fine-tuning process.
+The resulting model answers biomolecule-related queries using biological context.

 Advances in LLMs enhance human-dependent tasks like interpreting biomolecule sets identified as important for model predictions.
 Domain experts can query an LLM for biological insights and draw inferences contextualized by the LLM's knowledge.
 Most LLMs are general-purpose, trained on broad datasets like social media.
 These lack the domain-specific language needed for ‘omics queries.
 Our work uses RAFT [@zhang_raft_2024] to adapt an open-source LLM into an AI-assistant for domain experts.
 RAFT fine-tunes models by including irrelevant context in question-answer tasks, making them more robust than traditional retrieval-augmented generation (RAG) systems [@zhang_raft_2024].
 We provide a CLI to perform RAFT, from data collection to training, enabling researchers to create their own AI-assistants for biological research.